Muterra/doc-golix/readme.md

 + eliminating account creation as a barrier to entry
 + etc

-The Muse protocol uses cryptography to enforce:
+The Golix protocol uses cryptography to enforce:

 + Information creation, as private-by-default (all information is encrypted at all times and unknown to the server)
 + Information sharing (secure key distribution)